 CIRCUIT DESIGN

-The circuit design of the prototype consists of four components, as shown in Figure 2.2.4 These four components are Raspberry Pi Zero WH, OLED display, mini power bank, USB microphone, and micro USB to OTG adapter.
+The circuit design of the prototype consists of four components, as shown in Figure 2.2.6.
+These four components are Raspberry Pi Zero WH (Wireless with Header), OLED (Organic Light Emitting Diode) display, mini power bank, USB (Universal Serial Bus) microphone, and micro USB to OTG (On-The-Go) adapter.
 Raspberry Pi WH is used as the microcontroller for the prototype where the program system will be run.
 The USB microphone is required to be able to record the conversation speech of the surrounding people digitally.
 The OTG adapter is needed to connect the USB microphone to the Raspberry Pi Zero WH, as it only has a micro USB slot instead of a USB slot.
 The OLED display will be used to display the transcribed text output which will be reflected to the lens.
 Finally, the power bank acts as the power management system which handles both power source and storage of the prototype.